Navjot Sidhu targets Kejriwal over 2015 sacrilege issue | Politics

 Congress MLA Pargat Singh too shared the video clip and asked Kejriwal and Punjab Chief Minister Bhagwant Mann, ''Who is stopping you now?''
 In the clip posted by Sidhu on his Twitter handle, Kejriwal is heard saying that the people of Punjab were angry at the inaction over the 2015 Faridkot sacrilege incidents.

 ''The masterminds in the sacrilege incidents have not been punished till now.
 I don't need to tell who the masterminds are.
 The names are there in the report of Kunwar Vijay Pratap Singh, and (Charanjit Singh) Channi saab can go through that.
-The culprits can be arrested within 24 hours,'' Kejriwal said the clip, addressing the media.
+The culprits can be arrested within 24 hours,'' Kejriwal had said in the media clip.

 Former IPS officer Kunwar Vijay Pratap Singh was part of a special investigation team probing the 2015 Kotkapura and Behbal Kalan police firing incidents in Punjab.
 He joined the AAP last year and was elected as MLA from the Amritsar North assembly segment.